Sadhvi Sharma

 💚

 Money is emotional.
-Any product that handles money and ignores its emotional weight will always feel transactional and cold — even if the UX is technically clean.
+Any product handling money that ignores emotional weight will feel transactional and cold — even if the UX is technically clean.
+Design for the feeling, not just the function.

 1-star reviews are a research goldmine.
 They're raw, unfiltered, and specific in ways that interviews rarely are.
-They should be the first stop in any redesign audit.
+Critical feedback should be the first stop in any redesign audit.

+Market timing matters.
 Sometimes the best validation comes years later.
-Good ideas don't expire — they wait for the market to be ready.
-This project taught me to trust the work even when the timing isn't right.
+Good ideas don't expire — they wait for technology and market pressure to align.
+This taught me to trust the work even when immediate validation doesn't arrive.